Air Raid Precautions: Origins

 During the First World War Britain was bombed by Zeppelins and Gotha bombers and it was predicted that large-scale aerial bombing of the civilian population would feature prominently in any future war.
 In 1924, the Committee of Imperial Defence set up a subcommittee to look at what measure could be taken to protect the civil population from aerial attack.
 The new committee, known as Air Raid Precautions, was headed by the then Lord Privy Seal, Sir John Anderson.

 For the next ten years this committee looked into issues of new aerial weapons development and the possible impact on civilians.
-The use of gas attacks in the First World War played heavy on the decisions and protection via gas masks was a core decision taken by the committee.
+The use of gas attacks in the First World War played heavily on the decisions and protection via gas masks was a core decision taken by the committee.
 Every single person would need a gas mask which meant nearly 40 million would be required.
 Together with ideas around the building of air raid shelters, evacuations of people and blackout requirements these were all termed passive air defence.

 With the rise of Adolf Hitler and Nazi Germany's remilitarisation during the 1930s, a further Home Office committee, the Air Raid Precautions (ARP) Department, was created in March 1935.
 This department replaced the earlier subcommittees and took overall control of the British response to passive air defence.

 In April 1937, the Air Raid Wardens' Service was created which aimed to seek some 800,000 volunteers (some 200,000 people had joined by mid-1938, and following the Munich Crisis of September 1938 another 500,000 had enrolled).
 After the bombing of Guernica, Gaumont-British began distributing newsreels on air-raid safety to British cinemas.
 Wardens gave ARP advice to the public and were responsible for reporting bombs and other incidents, and were joined by the Women's Voluntary Service in May 1938.
-On 1 January 1938, the Air Raid Precautions Act came into force, compelling all local authorities to begin creating their own ARP services.
+On 1 January 1938, the Air-Raid Precautions Act 1937 (1 & 2 Geo.
+6. c.
+6) came into force, compelling all local authorities to begin creating their own ARP services.
 Air raid shelters were distributed from 1938.

 With the threat of war imminent in 1939, the Home Office issued dozens of leaflets advising people on how to protect themselves from the inevitable air war to follow.